makrai/notes/ignat-2305-perspective-nlp-llm-PhD.md

       problem-solving.
 However, it is
     * debatable whether language models truly reason or just generate statistically-alike sequences, and
-    * to what extent AI systems can learn to reason from fewshot exemplars.
+    * to what extent AI systems can learn to reason from fewshot exemplars

 # 4 Knowledge Bases